Airbus A321: A321XLR

-The A321XLR is an A321LR variant with a further increased MTOW intended to compete with the Boeing NMA, which has since been put on hold.
+The A321XLR is initially an A321LR variant with a further increased MTOW intended to compete with the Boeing NMA, which has since been put on hold.

 The variant was launched at the June 2019 Paris Air Show, with a range of 4700 nmi.
 It included a new permanent Rear Centre Tank (RCT) for more fuel, a strengthened landing gear for a 101 t MTOW and an optimised wing trailing-edge flap configuration to preserve take-off performance.

 In June 2022, the A321XLR completed its first flight.
 Aer Lingus was originally to be the launch customer of the A321XLR.
 However, due to internal pilot contract disputes, the first A321XLR was instead delivered to Iberia on October 30, 2024.
 The first flight with passengers was on November 6, 2024.
 The first long-haul flight with passengers was on 14 November 2024, from Madrid to Boston.

 Freighter conversion

 While no freighter version of the A321 has been built new by Airbus, a first attempt of converting used A320/321 into freighter aircraft was undertaken by Airbus Freighter Conversion GmbH.
 The program, however, was canceled in 2011 before any aircraft were converted.